Olympus E-30 vs Panasonic FZ1000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-30 and Panasonic Lumix DMC-FZ1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-30 does not offer wifi capability.
+In contrast, the E-30 does not provide wifi capability.

-Both the E-30 and the FZ1000 have been discontinued, but can regularly be found used on eBay.
+Both the E-30 and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The FZ1000 was replaced by the Panasonic FZ2500, while the E-30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-30 and FZ1000 can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Panasonic FZ1000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-30 and the Panasonic FZ1000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.